 So, what about an hour later?
 What about four hours later?
 What about the mid-afternoon when nothing’s going on?
 I think anytime after the initial excitement wears off is a good time to look up and take in the surroundings.
 And if the excitement never wears off, if you’re pounding fish on every other cast, then yeah, don’t look up.
 We all live for days like that.

-I do love full days more than anything — being on the water from sunup to sundown is heaven to me, and I’d take one of those days over five short trips every single time.
-I used to fish those full days without stopping.
+I love full days more than anything — being on the water from sunup to sundown is heaven to me, and I’d take one of those days over five short trips every single time.
+I used to fish full days without stopping.
 I would literally eat a sandwich with one hand as I fished with the other.
 I know other anglers like that too.
 No wasted daylight.
 But I don’t do that so much anymore.

 Or eat a sandwich.
 Drink some whiskey.
 Build a fire.
 Do the John Geirach thing and make coffee over that fire with creek water — cowboy style, with coffee grounds and floating nymph shucks included.
 (You did pack the tin pot, right?)